 Spring is in the air and the birds in our garden are nesting.
-I had been thinking about how best to recycle our old down and feather duvets and pillows, and it occurred to me that the birds might like the down and feathers for their nests.
+I had been thinking about how best to recycle our old down duvets, feather duvets and pillows, and it occurred to me that the birds might like the down and feathers for their nests.
 So, here are our top tips on how to recycle your old duvets and pillows.
 Plus, suggestions on how to help nesting birds.

 - Recycling duvets and pillows.

 - How often should you change your duvet or pillow?

 Recycling duvets and pillows

 Used duvets and pillows are not widely recycled.
 My local council doesn't recycle old duvets or pillows but it's worth checking if yours does.